bioinfo-pf-curie/smartseq3/docs/output.md

 ![MultiQC - Star stats plot](images/star_alignment_plot.png)

 - **Uniquely mapped** : successfully aligned reads.
-- **Mapped too many** : reads map to more than 1 loci.
+- **Mapped too many** : reads mapped to more than 1 locus.
 - **Unmapped too short** : less than 66% of reads length (R1+R2) are correctly aligned on the genome.
-- **Unmapped other: other** : other reason than "too short" or "too many" like for example due to a foreign genome contamination or if reads came from a from a higly repeated region.
+- **Unmapped other: other** : other reasons than "too short" or "too many" like for example due to a foreign genome contamination or if reads came from a from a higly repeated region.

 **Output directory: `readAlignment`**

 * `[sample]Aligned.sortedByCoord.out.bam`
-  * Aligned reads save as BAM (Binary Alignment Map) file.
+  * Aligned reads saved as BAM (Binary Alignment Map) file.
 * `[sample]Log.final.out, [sample]Log.progress.out, [sample]Log.out`
   * Log files that sum up read alignements processing.